UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 ---
 sidebar_position: 2
 slug: /tutorials/embassy
-description: How to install the prerequisites for embassy
+description: How to install the prerequisites for embassy-rs
 ---

 # Embassy-rs Setup